oshaughnessy/sierramountainll/_pages/parents.md

 and training them to recognize abuse.
 Please see our [Background Checks &amp; Training]({% link _pages/volunteers.md %}) page for more information.

-Little League also encourages parents to take advantage of USA Baseball's [Abuse Awareness for Minors](https://usabdevelops.com/page/3532/courses/13975/abuse-awareness-for-minors) program as well.
+SMLL also encourages parents to take advantage of USA Baseball's [Abuse Awareness for Minors](https://usabdevelops.com/page/3532/courses/13975/abuse-awareness-for-minors) program as well.